-On the theoretical side, massive black hole merger rates can be computed from semi-analytic galaxy formation models coupled to massive N-body simulations tracing the cosmological evolution of dark matter halos (Bertone et al., 2007, De Lucia et al., 2006, Guo et al., 2011), such as the Millennium Run (Springel et al., 2005).
-Such models are generally bound to the limiting resolution of the underlying N-body simulations, and are therefore complete only for galaxy masses larger than approximately $10^{10}$ M $\odot$ .
-In a companion study, Sesana et al. (2009) also showed that the merging black hole mass functions predicted by EPS based merger trees is in excellent agreement with those extracted by semi-analytic galaxy formation model in the mass range $M > 10^7$ M $\odot$ , where semi-analytic models can be considered complete.
+On the theoretical side, massive black hole merger rates can be computed from semianalytic galaxy formation models coupled to massive N-body simulations tracing the cosmological evolution of dark matter halos (De Lucia et al., 2006, Bertone et al., 2007 and Guo et al., 2011), such as the Millennium Run (Springel et al., 2005).
+Such models are generally bound to the limiting resolution of the underlying Nbody simulations, and are therefore complete only for galaxy masses larger than approximately $10^{10} \,\mathrm{M}{\odot}$.
+In a companion study, Sesana et al., 2009 also showed that the merging black hole mass functions predicted by EPS based merger trees are in excellent agreement with those extracted by semi-analytic galaxy formation model in the mass range $M > 10^7 \text{ M}{\odot}$, where semi-analytic models can be considered complete.

 Merger rates obtained by EPS merger trees are therefore firmly anchored to low redshift observations and to theoretical galaxy formation models.
-Nevertheless, the lack of observations in the mass range of interest for eLISA leaves significant room for modelling, and theoretical astrophysicists have developed a large variety of massive black holes formation scenarios that are compatible with observational constraints (Begelman et al., 2006, Koushiappas et al., 2004, Lodato and Natarajan, 2006, Volonteri et al., 2003).
-The predicted coalescence rate in the eLISA window depends on the peculiar details of the models, ranging from a handful up to few hundred events per year (Enoki et al., 2004, Haehnelt, 1994, Koushiappas and Zentner, 2006, Rhook and Wyithe, 2005, Sesana et al., 2004, 2005, 2007b, Wyithe and Loeb, 2003).
-A recent compilation, encompassing a wide variety of assembly history models, can be found in (Sesana et al., 2011).
+Nevertheless, the lack of observations in the mass range of interest for eLISA leaves significant room for modelling, and theoretical astrophysicists have developed a large variety of massive black holes formation scenarios that are compatible with observational constraints (Volonteri et al., 2003, Koushiappas et al., 2004, Begelman et al., 2006 and Lodato and Natarajan, 2006).
+The predicted coalescence rate in the eLISA window depends on the peculiar details of the models, ranging from a handful up to few hundred events per year (Haehnelt, 1994, Wyithe and Loeb, 2003, Sesana et al., 2004, 2005, 2007, Enoki et al., 2004, Rhook and Wyithe, 2005 and Koushiappas and Zentner, 2006).
+A recent compilation, encompassing a wide variety of assembly history models, can be found in Sesana et al., 2011.

-8 Massive black hole binaries as gravitational waves sources: what can eLISA discover?
+4.10 Massive black hole binaries as gravitational waves sources: what can eLISA discover?

 In the eLISA window of detectability massive black hole binary coalescence is a three-step process comprising the inspiral, merger, and ring-down (Flanagan and Hughes, 1998).
 The inspiral stage is a relatively slow, adiabatic process in which the black holes spiral together on nearly circular orbits.
 The black holes have a separation wide enough so that they can be treated analytically as point particles through the Post Newtonian (PN) expansion of their binding energy and radiated flux (Blanchet, 2006).
 The inspiral is followed by the dynamical coalescence, in which the black holes plunge and merge together, forming a highly distorted, perturbed remnant.
-At the end of the inspiral, the black hole velocities approach $v/c \sim 1/3$ .
+At the end of the inspiral, the black hole velocities approach $v/c \sim 1/3$.
 At this stage the PN approximation breaks down, and the system can only be described by a numerical solution of the Einstein equations.
 The distorted remnant settles into a stationary Kerr black hole as it rings down, by emitting gravitational radiation.
 This latter stage can be, again, modelled analytically in terms of black hole perturbation theory.
 At the end of the ring-down the final black hole is left in a quiescent state, with no residual structure besides its Kerr spacetime geometry.